2017 First-Year Seminars

 Dan Galindau, Business

 In today’s business world, cultural diversity plays an ever more important role.
-The understanding of cultural differences is a critical skill for any manger in today’s business world; whether working in a foreign country, communicating with a foreign business partner, or working in today’s increasingly diverse U.S. workplace.
+The understanding of cultural differences is a critical skill for any manager in today’s business world; whether working in a foreign country, communicating with a foreign business partner, or working in today’s increasingly diverse U.S. workplace.
 Culture matters in every aspect of doing business.

 In this seminar, we will examine cultural differences in the workplace using eight aspects of conducting business.
 These aspects include communicating, evaluating, persuading, leading, deciding, trusting, disagreeing, and scheduling.
 Students will explore how different cultures view these aspects of the business process in different ways.
 Students will examine their own cultural values, engage in critical discussions about how cultural context influences business practice, and identify ways that enhanced cultural competency might advance business needs.